 HARASSMENT AND/OR THREATS

 - Employees – Please follow the Workplace Violence Policy.
-This policy directs you to discuss the incident with your supervisor who will then contact Enrico D’Alessandro, Chief of NYSUP, and Human Resources for investigation, follow-up, and support as needed.
+This policy directs you to discuss the incident with your supervisor who will then contact the Chief of the NYSUP, and Human Resources for investigation, follow-up, and support as needed.
 For additional information, you may also refer to the Discrimination Policy.

 - Contact NYSUP immediately for medical evaluation and assistance by dialing 315-684-6410.
 For employees, this also falls under the Workplace Violence policy.
-A NYSUP Officer will direct you regarding how to proceed.
+An NYSUP Officer will direct you regarding how to proceed.

 - If you and/or witnesses want to remain anonymous, you may still report a bias act by using Silent Witness on the NYSUP Department website.
 Confidential reporting can limit investigations, but it will provide a record that may assist officers in resolving other cases.
 Anonymous reports will also assist the campus in keeping a record of bias acts that occur in our community.

 The Bias Acts Response Team (BART) will meet on a biweekly basis throughout the academic year and on an as-needed basis during breaks.

 - The online bias complaint form will go directly to the Chair(s) of the Bias Team.
 The Chair(s) will reach out to the complainant.